BradM99/TaskManager/README.md

 TODO <br>
 Categorise Tasks in a variety of ways (date added, isComplete state, due date)<br>
+(Maybe) Use polymorphism to introduce types of tasks - more reason to add categorisation functionality.

 Finish basic functionality implementation - **FINISHED** <br>
 Allow program to open, read, write and save to a text document for a more practical experience - **FINISHED** <br>